MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-search-sort.md

 :::image type="content" source="./media/end-user-search-sort/power-bi-sort-z-to-a-new.png" alt-text="Screenshot of a content list being sorted by the Name column.":::

 Sorting is also available in workspaces.
 In this example, the content is sorted by the **Refreshed** date.
-To set sorting criteria for workspaces, select a column header, and then select again to change sorting direction.
+To set sorting criteria for workspaces, select a column header, and then select again to change the sorting direction.

 :::image type="content" source="./media/end-user-search-sort/power-bi-refreshed-new.png" alt-text="Screenshot of a content list sorted by the Refreshed date column.":::

 Not all columns can be sorted.
 Hover over the column headings to discover which can be sorted.

-## Filtering content lists
+## Filter content lists

 Another way to locate content quickly is to use the content list **Filter**.
 Display the filters by selecting **Filter** from the upper right corner.
 The filters available will depend on your location in the Power BI service.
 The example below is from a **Recent** content list.
 It allows you to filter the list by content **Type**, **Time**, or **Owner**.